PATIENT SUPPORT

 Image

-In-home nursing support
+In-home nursing support services

-If your insurance coverage allows, you may be able to have a healthcare professional administer OXLUMO in your home.
+Depending on your doctor's recommendations and if your insurance coverage allows, you may be able to have a healthcare professional administer OXLUMO in your home.*

-Call: 1-833-256-2748 Monday-Friday, 8 AM-6 PM ET
+Call: 1-833-256-2748 Monday-Friday, 8 AM-6 PM

 Frequently asked questions about OXLUMO